 The system time settings are inaccessible (and will appear grayed out) while you're connected to Xbox Live.
 During those times, your console uses “net time,” which is automatically pulled from time servers online.
 The time settings you can change when you’re not connected to Xbox Live are Time and Date.

 Clear local saved games

 This will clear out saved games from the console.
 This can be helpful if a game fails to launch because of a corrupted save.

 This will clear out saved Xbox 360 games and your profile from the console.
 This can be helpful if a game fails to launch due to a corrupted save.

-The tiles on the right represent the storage devices attached to your console.
-Highlight a device and then press A to see a menu of options.
+You'll also see a tile on the right representing the storage devices attached to your console.
+Highlight the device and then press the A button to see a menu of options.

 Thanks for your feedback!

 Provide feedback for this topic

 Would you like to contact Support regarding the "Xbox One system settings" issue you were reading about or a different issue?